fuhengwu2021/distributedai/10-distributed-benchmarking-and-performance-optimization.md

 ## Overview

 This chapter teaches readers how to benchmark distributed training and inference systems rigorously using tools like genai-bench, MLPerf, and custom profiling scripts.
-It covers warmup methodology, scaling efficiency, network bottleneck identification, and performance analysis.
-By the end of this chapter, readers will be able to design reproducible benchmark experiments, identify performance bottlenecks, and optimize distributed systems effectively.
+It covers both **performance benchmarking** (throughput, latency, scaling efficiency) and **accuracy benchmarking** (model quality, output correctness).
+Topics include warmup methodology, scaling efficiency, network bottleneck identification, accuracy evaluation, and performance analysis.
+By the end of this chapter, readers will be able to design reproducible benchmark experiments, identify performance bottlenecks, evaluate model accuracy, and optimize distributed systems effectively.

 **Chapter Length:** 28 pages